craws/OpenAtlas/install/upgrade/upgrade.md

     sudo python3 install/upgrade/database_upgrade.py
     sudo service apache2 restart

-### 7.17.x to 7.18
+### 7.17.x to 8.0.0

+This is a major upgrade which utilizes newer versions of underlying software.
+Please consult the install.md about package installation.

-7.18.0.sql is needed but will be taken care of by the database upgrade script.
+8.0.0.sql is needed but will be taken care of by the database upgrade script.

 ### 7.16.x to 7.17.0
 7.17.0.sql is needed but will be taken care of by the database upgrade script.